Algaecide

 Algaecide: A Supplement, Not a Substitute

 Keeping your pool clean is important.
 Algaecide helps fight algae, but it’s not enough on its own.
-Using only algaecide can make your water quality suffer.
+Using only algaecide can degrade your water quality.

 For a clean pool, use chlorine regularly.
 Also, check your water’s chemistry often.
 Balanced water makes your pool inviting.